naxus-team/hagez/README.md

 ![Logo Trademark](./assets/hagzy_trademark.png)

-# Hagezh
+# Hagzy

-**Hagezh** is a universal booking platform that enables users to reserve any type of service — from sports facilities and cinemas to clinics and studios — through a single, integrated application.
+**Hagzy** is a universal booking platform that enables users to reserve any type of service — from sports facilities and cinemas to clinics and studios — through a single, integrated application.

 ---